kbmakevin/cencol_w2018/cnet307_006/wk1/notes.md

 Example
 ---
-when i changed process ofr handling servers for rbc, that was a project however when that became the norm for everyone to follow, that became an operaitons
+when i changed process of handling servers for rbc, that was a project however when that became the norm for everyone to follow, that became an operaitons

 ITSM